Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/05-ui-components.md

 ## Responsive Design

-The Package Manager UI is designed to work across different viewport sizes:
+The Marketplace UI is designed to work across different viewport sizes:

 ### Layout Adjustments